WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/02-playback/index.md

 Generally, any music should be downloaded locally in advance and played from the Tech Crew Macbook using QLab, along with any other SFX.
-For example, using spotify or youtube to play sound may be slightly less reliable (if the network drops out or you get ads ect).
+For example, using spotify or youtube to play sound may be slightly less reliable (if the network drops out or you get ads etc).
 Whilst it is possible to use Spotify for music playback, this is technically against the [Spotify Terms of Use](https://www.spotify.com/uk/legal/end-user-agreement/) which only allows personal, non-commercial use.
 Spotify offer a service called [Soundtrack Your Brand](https://www.soundtrackyourbrand.com/) which can be used commercially - the university has a few old iPhones with licenses for this service, which can be requested when working